-LinkedIn reached a major milestone in 2023, surpassing one billion users and solidifying its position as the world's largest professional network.
+LinkedIn has surpassed one billion users and solidified its position as the world's largest professional network.
 This growth coincides with a significant cultural shift in consumer behavior.
-A recent report by Matter Communications highlights that trust in individual or influencer recommendations now outweighs brand messaging for a vast majority of consumers, with 69 per cent trusting individuals and influencers and only 39 per cent preferring brand marketing.
+A report by Matter Communications highlights that trust in individual or influencer recommendations now outweighs brand messaging for a vast majority of consumers, with 69 per cent trusting individuals and influencers and only 39 per cent preferring brand marketing.

 Social media has become the primary channel for consumers to discover, research and review products.
 And LinkedIn, in particular, has emerged as a leading channel for B2B go-to-market strategies.
 However, leveraging LinkedIn effectively requires expertise.